How Do I Cope with Bitterness?

-While I cannot know the facts in your case, my initial impression is that your disposition appears to be generous, and yet your emotions, understandably, are very normal.
+While I cannot know the facts in your case, my initial impression is that your disposition appears to be generous.
+Your emotions, understandably, are very normal.

-Paul writes of that sort of courageous demeanor for which the conscientious child of God should strive; and note the “two sides” of the “coin,” as emphasized by the apostle.
+Paul writes about the courageous demeanor for which the conscientious child of God should strive.
+And note the two sides of the coin, as emphasized by the apostle.

 “Let all bitterness, and wrath, and anger, and clamor, and railing, be put away from you, with all malice: and be kind to one another, tenderhearted, forgiving each other, even as God also in Christ forgave you” (Eph.
 4:31-32).

-If one reflects upon the almost countless sins for which he has needed forgiveness from God, it ill-becomes him to grudgingly maintain an atmosphere of hostility toward those who have offended him (even seriously).Not only is such an uncompassionate attitude hostile to the Lord (cf. Mt.
+This uncompassionate attitude is hostile to the Lord (cf. Mt.
 18:28ff; especially see “wroth,” i.e., “angry” – v.
-34), it is a significant detriment to the soul that seethes over past injuries.
+34).
+It is a significant detriment to the soul that seethes and ruminates over past injuries.

-But one need not, in my judgment, be overly burdened for the frailty of having an occasional lapse of frustration over wounds not yet completely healed.
+But we need not, in my judgment, be overly burdened for the frailty of having an occasional lapse of frustration over wounds not yet completely healed.